La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

-The speaker may connect sentences with any useful word having suitable cases, such as ``_kau_ -cause'', ``_kmo_ -motivate'' or ``_sny_ -imply''.
+The speaker may connect sentences with any useful word having suitable cases, such as _kau_ -cause, _kmo_ -motivate or _sny_ -imply.
 Like all _gua\spi_ words, the causal connectives can also be useful as arguments and as modal caselinks.
-In this example _``^:o''_ is a ``retroactive downjump'', a special case in organization.
+In this example _^:o_ is a retroactive downjump, a special case in organization.
 A sentence start word, it transforms itself into a pronoun for the previous sentence, which goes into the first case of the following main word, the causal connective in these examples.
 Human speakers prefer infix causal connectives with a retroactive downjump rather than the obvious form with two explicit infinitives.

 ### Mathematical Expressions

 Any discussion sooner or later involves quantitative statements with units of measure.
 Therefore _gua\spi_ has quite an extensive facility for mathematical expressions, even if the more complicated possibilities are rarely used by non-scientists.
-First, _gua\spi_ syntax matches perfectly the definition of a ``number'' as an equivalence class of equal-count sets.
+First, _gua\spi_ syntax matches perfectly the definition of a number as an equivalence class of equal-count sets.
 This concept can be generalized to various extension rings and fields.

 >